amore101/StudentManagement/README.md

 https://github.com/typicode/lowdb

 ## node.js mongodb query
-The query is aasync and in that way you can't assign the result in a variable, so render inside the query.
+The query is async and in that way you can't assign the result in a variable, so render inside the query.

 (```)
     var MongoClient = require('mongodb').MongoClient;
     const { find } = require('./student')
     var url = "mongodb://localhost:27017/";
     router.get(`/student/:number`, function(req, res){
         Student.find(function(err, studentNumber){
             if(err){